adam-blakeney/to-do/AGILE.md

 As a developer, I need to set up the project so that it is ready for implementing the core features.

-As a developer, I need to create the footer with social media links and contact information.

-As a developer, I need to create the navbar so that users can navigate the website from any device.
+As a developer, I need to create the site template so that users can navigate the website from any device.

 - Milestone 2 - Standalone Pages

 As a developer, I need to implement a 404-error page to alert users when they have accessed a page that doesn't exist

-As a developer, I need to implement a 500-error page to alert users when an internal server error occurs

-As a developer, I need to implement a 403-error page to redirect unauthorised users to so that I can secure my views

-As an Event Management online platform owner, I would like a home page so that customers can view information about the Finesse website.
+As a developer, I would like a home page so that customers can view all tasks they have created.

-- Milestone 3 - Authentication Epic
+- Milestone 3 - Profile

 As a developer, I need to implement allauth so that users can sign up and have access to the website’s features.

 As a site owner, I would like the allauth pages customized to that they fit in with the sites styling

-- Milestone 4 – Subscribe to our newsletter

-As a site owner, I would like to keep all the website users informed with everything happening around the company such as future events.
-As a developer I want to provide an easy way for my users to subscribe to the newsletters and limit the users to use the subscribe button just one time with an email address.
-This function has been implemented in order to prevent users from supra solicitate the system with the same email address more then once.

-- Milestone 5 – Get in touch with us

-As a developer I want to allow users to be able to get in touch with the site owners via email.
-As a site owner I want users to complete a form and be able to detail what type of events they are looking for and receive an email with their inquiries.
-As a site user I want to be able to get in touch with the site owners asap and therefore completing the form will be very easy.

-- Milestone 6 - Deployment Epic
+- Milestone 4 - Deployment

 As a developer, I need to set up white noise so that my static files are served in deployment

 As a developer, I need to deploy the project to heroku so that it is live for customers

-- Milestone 7 - Documentation
+- Milestone 5 - Documentation

 Also, after this has been completed, I have decided to add a profile section where users can add, or edit their profile, and alow them and other users to preview their profile.